Hollywood Conservatives Keep Quiet on Trump Victory

 The I-Team previously reported on the reluctance of Hollywood conservatives to share their political views in the months leading up to the election, fearing backlash in an industry famous for its liberal tilt.

-Now some insiders tell NBC4 that rather than celebrate the Trump victory, they're feeling even less free than before to express their true feelings.
+Now some insiders tell NBC4 that rather than celebrate President Trump's victory, they're feeling even less free than before to express their true feelings.

 Academy Award-nominated screenwriter Lionel Chetwynd has long been vocal with his conservative political views.
 But Chetwynd, who helped organize the "Friends of Abe," a networking group of Hollywood's right-leaning thinkers, declined the I-Team's recent interview request.